AkulaManasa2024/SYNTHETIX_HACKATHONELECTRICAL/README.md

 The project successfully demonstrates an **analog filtering approach for extracting a specific frequency component from a noisy signal**.
 Through multi-stage filtering and signal conditioning, the system accurately isolates a **6 kHz sine wave with a 0.4 Vpp output**, meeting the design objectives.

 The design was verified through simulation and documented using professional schematic tools.

+**Note: All the circuit digram and waveforms are uploaded in documentation file**